Maciej-Mitura/MagicStrike/README.md

 Built with Flutter & Dart, this app focuses on a fast, intuitive, and mobile-first experience that a website simply can't provide.
+Got the permission of Bowling DeRing Roeselare to utilize their logo & name for this project.
+This app is not meant for public use and distribution.
+It is strictly a project, to be used by me (the developer), my teachers and the owners/employees of Bowling DeRing and their trusted friends & partners.
 🚀 Under development by Maciej Mitura